gamechanger/penalty-box/README.md

     key: "<user_id>"
     cost: 1
     rate_limit: 60
+    period_seconds: 120 (OPTIONAL)
 }
 ```
-These four arguments are the only ones that rate limit accepts.
-They describe a unique name space (using app_name and key), provide the cost for the request (cost), and how many requests are allowed per minute (rate_limit).
+The first four arguments are the are required by rate-limit.
+The first two describe a unique name space (using app_name and key), the third provides the cost for the request (cost), and the fourth provides how many requests are allowed per minute (rate_limit).
+The final argument (period_seconds) is optional.
+It gives the amount of time, in seconds, it takes the rate limiter to reset.
+If this agument is not provided initially, the reset period will default to 60 seconds

 Penalty Box will respond with a response as follows:
 ```